SavorOne Rewards from Capital One Credit Card Review

 One of the most important aspects of a rewards credit card is, of course, its rewards.

-- 3% cash back on restaurants and entertainment
+- 3% cash back on restaurant, entertainment, popular streaming services and at grocery stores

 - 1% cash back on everything else